citp/privacy-policy-historical/m/me/mer/meriview.in.md

-> *The following text is extracted and transformed from the meriview.in privacy policy that was archived on 2015-06-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150607201402id_/http%3A//www.meriview.in/p/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the meriview.in privacy policy that was archived on 2016-04-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160402205117id_/http%3A//www.meriview.in/p/privacy-policy.html) for the most accurate reproduction.*

-# Result Admit Card Jobs MeriView.in: Privacy Policy
+# Privacy Policy

 This Privacy Policy governs the manner in which MeriView.in collects, uses, maintains and discloses information collected from users (each, a "User") of the http://www.meriview.in website ("Site").
 This privacy policy applies to the Site and all products and services offered by MeriView.in.